 The most interesting interior feature is the extremely large 14th century west window, with beautiful stained glass panels depicting the Passion and Resurrection.
 Another stained glass window commemorates confectioner Mary Craven, who, along with the Terry and Rowntree families, helped make York a centre for chocolate production.
 The nearby Jorvik Centre in Coppergate stands on Craven's original shop.

 In the north aisle are brasses to Roger de Moreton, (d.
 1382), and Isabella his wife, (d.
 1412) and a knight named Robert Crathorn, who died in 1482.
-There is a late 16th century memorial to Rovert Askwith.
-There is also a Jacobean pulpit and sounding board, and some excellent 12th century floor tiles.
+There is a late 16th century memorial to Robert Askwith.
+There is also a Jacobean pulpit and sounding board, and some excellent 12th-century floor tiles.